Genetic recombination: Bacterial recombination

+Sometimes a strand of DNA is transferred into the target cell but fails to be copied as the target divides.
+This is called an abortive transfer.

 Chromosomal crossover

 In eukaryotes, recombination during meiosis is facilitated by chromosomal crossover.
 The crossover process leads to offspring having different combinations of genes from those of their parents, and can occasionally produce new chimeric alleles.
 The shuffling of genes brought about by genetic recombination produces increased genetic variation.
-It also allows sexually reproducing organisms to avoid Muller's ratchet, in which the genomes of an asexual population tend to accumulate more deleterious mutations over time than other types of beneficial or reversing mutations.
+It also allows sexually reproducing organisms to avoid Muller's ratchet, in which the genomes of an asexual population tend to accumulate more deleterious mutations over time than beneficial or reversing mutations.

 Chromosomal crossover involves recombination between the paired chromosomes inherited from each of one's parents, generally occurring during meiosis.
 During prophase I (pachytene stage) the four available chromatids are in tight formation with one another.
 While in this formation, homologous sites on two chromatids can closely pair with one another, and may exchange genetic information.

-Because recombination can occur with small probability at any location along chromosome, the frequency of recombination between two locations depends on the distance separating them.
+Because there is a small probability of recombination at any location along a chromosome, the frequency of recombination between two locations depends on the distance separating them.
 Therefore, for genes sufficiently distant on the same chromosome, the amount of crossover is high enough to destroy the correlation between alleles.

 Tracking the movement of genes resulting from crossovers has proven quite useful to geneticists.
 Because two genes that are close together are less likely to become separated than genes that are farther apart, geneticists can deduce roughly how far apart two genes are on a chromosome if they know the frequency of the crossovers.
 Geneticists can also use this method to infer the presence of certain genes.
 Genes that typically stay together during recombination are said to be linked.
-One gene in a linked pair can sometimes be used as a marker to deduce the presence of another gene.
-This is typically used in order to detect the presence of a disease-causing gene.
+One gene in a linked pair can sometimes be used as a marker to deduce the presence of the other gene.
+This is typically used to detect the presence of a disease-causing gene.

 The recombination frequency between two loci observed is the crossing-over value.
-It is the frequency of crossing over between two linked gene loci (markers), and depends on the mutual distance of the genetic loci observed.
+It is the frequency of crossing over between two linked gene loci (markers), and depends on the distance between the genetic loci observed.
 For any fixed set of genetic and environmental conditions, recombination in a particular region of a linkage structure (chromosome) tends to be constant, and the same is then true for the crossing-over value which is used in the production of genetic maps.